 - How do I change my major to math?

-If you are interested in changing your major to math, please read and follow the instructions that can be found in the COSAC website.
-Applications are only reviewed twice a year, after the grades have been submitted and after the deadlines which are posted on the COSAC website.
+If you are interested in changing your major to math, please read and follow the instructions that can be found in the CoS SSC website.
+Applications are only reviewed twice a year, after the grades have been submitted and after the deadlines which are posted on the CoS SSC website.
 The change of major request is subject to department approval and may require approval from the College of Science.

 - What do I need to request a change of major to math?

-2. A 2.5 math GPA is required to apply.
-The math GPA is calculated using the unit value equivalent of the math courses at SJSU.
+2. A 2.25 math GPA is required to apply.
+The math GPA is calculated using grades in all math courses starting with Calculus 1.
 The math GPA is not the same as the major GPA.
 Some courses are excluded from the Math GPA.
-Examples of courses not included in the math gpa are College Algebra, Precalculus, Elementary Statistics (Stat 95), Math 1, Math 101-107.
+Examples of courses not included in the math gpa are College Algebra, Precalculus, Elementary Statistics (Stat 95), Math 1, Math 12, Math 101-107.

 4. Students are required to submit a personal roadmap to graduation in their proposed major.
 We want to see a semester by semester timeline of courses to completion of the proposed degree.
 A list of major and university requirements can be found on the online catalog.
 The roadmap must be consistent with course prerequisites.
 Some math courses are not offered every semester.
 The schedule of math offerings can be found in this document: Expected Future Course Offerings